oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 A recursive hierarchy is defined on a collection of entities by
 - associating with every entity zero or more entities from the same collection, called its _parents_, and
-- identifying entities that a part of the recursive hierarchy through a single primitive property called the _node identifier_.
+- identifying entities that are part of the recursive hierarchy through a single primitive property called the _node identifier_.
 The entities in the hierarchy are called _nodes_.

 The recursive hierarchy is described in the model by an annotation of the entity type with the complex term `RecursiveHierarchy` with these properties:
 - The `NodeProperty` allows identifying a node in the hierarchy.
 It MUST be a path with single-valued segments ending in a primitive property.
 This property holds the node identifier of the node in the hierarchy.
 Entities for which this path evaluates to null are not nodes of the hierarchy.